XM vs Plus500, Updated for 2026

 ||

-XM have won several industry awards over the time they have been running as a financial broker.
-We detail the most recognised awards for XM here.
+XM have won many industry awards over the time they have been running as a financial broker.
+We show the most recognised awards for XM below.

 |

-Plus500 have won numerous industry awards over the time they have been running as an online trading platform.
-We list the most notable awards for Plus500 here.
+Plus500 have won numerous industry awards over the time they have been running as a financial broker.
+We show the most notable awards for Plus500 below.

 |